meenakshi-kushwaha/basic_stats/README.md

-# Basic statistical concepts for my team
+# Basic statistical for AQ, Bangalore team

 Tutorial in progress for statistical concepts for my team.
 The context here is air quality data analysis but these concepts have universal application.
 * Code is in R